e-for-eshaan/eshaan-cli/README.md

 ```
 eshaan -ts componentName
 ```
+* ### `-ed -e` :
+Let's you choose between export default and export options, which also affects the `indexify` function, by appropriately importing and exporting the components

 * ### `-scss -css -tailwind` :
 Set the styling type for a single run of the eshaan-CLI, without affecting the CLI's stored configuration.